 IT Support can be delivered in many ways and the most suitable options will depend upon the size, needs and exact business situation.
 However, there are a number of well-established practices that are summarised as follows;

 For most smaller companies having your own IT team is probably uneconomic.
 Therefore, outsourcing your support to a specialist IT provider is probably a cheaper and more sensible solution.
 Outsourced IT is provided by external teams with skilled engineers, systems and processes to support your IT system.
-Outsourced IT can also include ‘Managed Services’ which are explained below.
+Outsourced IT can also include ‘Managed Services’ like Cyber Security Managed Services, which are explained below.

 As your business grows or there’s a high demand for technical support, developing an in-house IT team maybe an option.
 This gives you 100% full control of the resources and scope to shape the service to meet your exact needs.
 However, you also get all the costs, employment, training and staff development responsibilities.
 You also have to bear the full cost of any IT support systems and tools needed to undertake IT support.
 Depending upon the size, complexity and needs, this can be a significant investment.